bmodepri/css-html-samples/README.md

     padding-bottom: 10px;
     padding-left: 20px;

-        /* OR Defining the values started by the top and following clockwise */
+        /* OR defining the values started by the top and following clockwise */
     padding: 10px 20px 10px 20px;

-       /* OR Defininig the top and bottom as 10px and the left and right as 20px*/
+       /* OR defininig the top and bottom as 10px and the left and right as 20px*/
     padding: 10px 20px;

        /* OR when the element has the same padding all around*/